picosh/docs/posts/feeds.md

 If you run this command and still do not understand why your email digest isn't being sent, then please [contact us](/contact).

-# Multiple feed digest posts

-You are free to upload as many email digests as you like, referencing different rss feeds, emails, and digest intervals.

 # Keep Alive

 We require the user to click a link in their email digest every once in awhile